Best daily deals

 The Shokz OpenRun Pro is a premium bone-conduction headset.
 It sounds great, stays in place firmly, and features Vocal EQ with an IP55 rating.

-Best noise canceling: Beats Fit Pro
+Bets noise canceling: Beats Fit Pro

 The Beats Fit Pro has active noise canceling (ANC) that rivals the AirPods Pro 2.
-When you’re sick of hearing gymgoers’ grunts and treadmill roars, the ANC will come in handy.
 Low frequencies, and certain treble frequencies, sound nearly one-sixteenth of their original loudness.
 The Fit Pro also attenuates midrange frequencies, rendering them one-eighth as loud as they sound without the buds in.
-This top-notch ANC performance makes the Fit Pro excellent earbuds for flying and commuting.
+When you want to hear your surroundings, you can enable Transparency mode.

-Although Apple owns Beats, you won’t mistake these winged earphones for AirPods.
-The signature “b” logo on each earbud makes it clear these are Beats and doubles as a multifunction button.
-I prefer buttons to touch controls when exercising because they work reliably, even with sweaty hands.
+The signature “b” logo on each earbud doubles as a multifunction button, which can be preferable to touch controls when exercising because they work reliably, even with sweaty hands.
+Permanent wings extend from the earbuds, keeping them from falling out while you run, cycle, or rock climb.

 Although these earbuds house Apple’s H2 chip for exclusive iOS features like personalized Spatial Audio with head tracking and device switching, they also work on Android.
 The Beats app for Android lets you customize the press-and-hold command, change listening modes, and view the battery life.
 Like the iOS Settings app, the Beats app hosts an ear tip fit test and lets you toggle automatic ear detection on or off.